mehul422/power-outages-us/README.md

-# Power Outages in the Continental United States (January 2000 - June 2016)
+# Comprehensive Analysis of Power Outage Trends and Impacts in the Continental U.S. (2000-2016)

 Mehul Verma, Terran Chow